telefonicaid/kafnus/doc/05_kafnus_ngsi.md

 # ⚙️ Kafnus NGSI Stream Processor (Node.js)

 This document explains the role of the Kafnus NGSI application in Kafnus: how it transforms NGSIv2 notifications from Kafka into structured messages ready to be persisted via Kafnus Connect.
-As of September 2025, the Node.js implementation is the official and supported version.
-The previous Python implementation is deprecated and will be removed in a future release.

 ---